Are Stock Markets Efficient or Not?

 The index fund industry, spearheaded by John Bogle and Vanguard Investments states that investors are well served to invest in a diversified portfolio of index funds and that they will beat active and professional investors most of the time.

 This sounds almost too simple to be possible, and there is loads of research that supports that finding.
-Yet, not everyone buys into the simple EMH theory, including one of this years other Nobel prize winners, Robert Shiller.
+Yet, not everyone buys into the simple EMH theory, including Nobel prize winner, Robert Shiller.

-If markets were proven to be completely efficient, then no investors would look to exploit market inefficiencies.
+If markets were proven to be completely efficient, then investors wouldn’t look to exploit market inefficiencies.

 Market anomalies may also cause question about the efficient market hypothesis.
 These anomalies seem to persist over the long term in financial markets.
 (Be aware that they may persist over the long term, but in short periods of time there is not consistency to support that the market anomalies always “outperform”)